wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_multi_node_cluster.rst

     .. include:: ../../_templates/installations/wazuh/zypp/install_wazuh_manager.rst

-Now, all the Wazuh cluster nodes have installed the Wazuh manager.
+Now, the Wazuh manager has been installed in all the Wazuh cluster nodes.
 The Wazuh manager is installed and configured in a single-node cluster by default.
 The following sections will describe how to configure the Wazuh manager as a Wazuh master node or Wazuh worker node.

 One server has to be chosen as a master, the rest will be workers.
 So, the section ``Wazuh server master node`` must be applied once, in the server chosen for this role.
 For all the other servers, the section ``Wazuh server worker node`` must be applied.